Kurdification: Kirkuk

 While Kurdish forces held the city of Kirkuk, Kurdish authorities attempted to Kurdify the city.
 Turkmen and Arab residents in Kirkuk experienced intimidation, harassment and were forced to leave their homes, in order to increase the Kurdish demographic in Kirkuk and bolster their claims to the city.
 Multiple Human Rights Watch reports detail the confiscation of Turkmen and Arab families' documents, preventing them from voting, buying property and travelling.
 Turkmen residents of Kirkuk were detained by Kurdish forces and compelled to leave the city.
 Kurdish authorities expelled hundreds of Arab families from the city, demolishing their homes in the process.

 United Nations reports since 2006 have documented that Kurdish authorities and Peshmerga militia forces were illegally policing Kirkuk and other disputed areas, and that these militia have abducted Turkmen and Arabs, subjecting them to torture.

 Iran

-Karapapakhs

-In West Azerbaijan, many Karapapakhs were Kurdified.

-Küresünni

-In the southwest of Khoy, there are Kurdicized groups of Küresünni Turks.

-Tilku tribe

-A group of Kurdicized Tilku Turks live around Santeh and Zagheh of Saqqez County.
+A number of Kurdicized ethnic groups exist within Iran, such as many Karapapakhs in West Azerbaijan, groups of Küresünni Turks in southwestern Khoy, and a group of Tilku Turks living around Santeh and Zagheh of Saqqez County.